An Exegetical Commentary

 11ó "Worthy are You, our Lord and our God, to receive glory and honor and power; for You created all things, and because of Your will they existed, and were created."

 Worthy are You: Adoration by the heavenly beings seem to strive for inventing new titles with which to compliment and praise the exalted attributes of the most holy God.
-The elders repeat the praise of the four living creatures, substituting "power" (Grk. dunamis) for "thanks."
-All three of these adulations are viewed as gifts that God is entitled to receive from the creatures, elders and everyone else.
+The elders repeat the praise of the four living beings, substituting "power" (Grk. dunamis) for "thanks."
+All three of these adulations are viewed as gifts that God is entitled to receive from the living beings, elders and everyone else.
 The reason given for Godís worthiness is His past work as Creator.

 for You created: Grk. ktizō, aor., to create.
 Ktizō is only used in biblical literature of Godís creative activity, both of the material universe and the spiritual creation of the inner man.
 The angels make three important claims about creation.
 First, they affirm the source of everything that exists in the universe.
 The God who revealed Himself to the patriarchs and Moses, the God of Israel, is the only omnipotent God in existence and the only Power capable of performing the creative work (Gen 1:1; Ps 89:12; Isa 40:26; 41:20).
 Paul concurs, "For by Him all things were created" (Col 1:16). all things: The "all things" may point to the material universe, but the Lord God Almighty takes particular pride in His creation of man (Gen 1:27; Isa 45:12) and the creation of Israel, the people of God (Ps 102:18; Isa 43:1, 7, 44:2; Mal 2:10; Eph 2:10).